Up with People: Smile 'Til It Hurts: The Up With People Story documentary

+In popular culture

 Music critics cite Up with People as a stylistic influence for R.E.M's tongue-in-cheek "Shiny Happy People" and the corresponding music video due to its over-the-top and colorful musical spectacle.
-The Simpsons parodied the group as "Hooray for Everything," a group of "clean-cut young go-getters," that performs ridiculous songs such as a cover of "Get Dancin" dedicated as a "salute to the Western hemisphere, the greatest hemisphere in the world."
+In two episodes of The Simpsons, "Bart vs. Thanksgiving" and "Selma's Choice", the show parodied the group as "Hooray for Everything," a group of "clean-cut young go-getters" that performs ridiculous songs such as a cover of "Get Dancin" dedicated as a "salute to the Western hemisphere, the dancingest hemisphere of all."
 The TV show Cheers had a character, Loretta, who sang with the fictional group "The Grinning Americans" (a favorite group of another character, Cliff, and his mother).
-The creators of The Book of Mormon, a musical that satirizes the latter-day saint movement cited Up with People as an inspiration for the cartoonishly joyous style of several of the songs in their musical performance, which sends up the clean-cut image of Mormon culture.
+The creators of The Book of Mormon, a musical that satirizes the Latter-Day Saint movement cited Up with People as an inspiration for the cartoonishly joyous style of several of the songs in their musical performance, which sends up the clean-cut image of Mormon culture.
+In the musical Ride the Cyclone, the character Ocean Rosenberg discovers an Up with People record in her left-of-center humanist parents' record collection at age 8 and starts her on her journey to become the most successful girl in town.